-When at Macquarie Bank and Travers Smith (in London) Andrew gained exposure to a number of private equity funds and their transactions, including a number of cross-border deals (principally UK-Europe, UK-USA) and public market transactions (public-to-private and public offers).
-Andrew later gained firsthand experience in these areas as a significant shareholder and board member of a medical device company that raised private equity and then listed on the ASX.
+When at Macquarie Bank and Travers Smith (in London) Andrew gained exposure to several private equity funds and their transactions, including many cross-border deals (principally UK-Europe, UK-USA) and public market transactions (public-to-private and public offers).
+Andrew later gained firsthand experience in these areas as a significant shareholder and board member of a medical device company that raised private equity and was then listed on the ASX.
 He continues to apply this experience when advising entrepreneurs on capital raisings, and boutique funds managers on establishing pooled investment vehicles.

-In addition to directorships with his own businesses, Andrew has acted as an independent director or company secretary on a number of boards, including for an international chain of furniture stores, a successful boutique winery in the Mornington Peninsula, a high-growth VC-backed international online retailing business, a large national charity, an outsourcing business in the Philippines, and a financial services business with its own ASIC licence.
+In addition to directorships with his own businesses, Andrew has acted as an independent director or company secretary on several boards, including for an international chain of furniture stores, a successful boutique winery in the Mornington Peninsula, a high-growth VC-backed international online retailing business, a large national charity, an outsourcing business in the Philippines, and a financial services business with its own ASIC licence.

 These days Andrew applies his considerable technical skills and experience to assist a particular type of client: entrepreneurs and investors.
 These range from small start-ups, to major international businesses – with the common thread being an entrepreneur or family at the centre of the enterprise.

-Andrew really enjoys being involved in businesses.
+Andrew enjoys being involved in business.
 He has run his own legal practice since 2001, and holds significant long-term stakes in three other active businesses.

 He knows what it feels like to commit funds to an uncertain venture, to bring in partners, and to raise capital from family, friends and the public.
 He has also experienced the not-so-pleasant activities of terminating someone’s employment, breaking up with business partners, disagreeing with a supplier, or suing someone to collect a debt.